Cleveland Diagnostics USA

 TRACK 10: Approaches in Metabolomics

-Metabolomics Analytical approaches for can be categorized largely into two discrete groups targeted or untargeted.
+Metabolomics Analytical approaches can be categorized largely into two discrete groups targeted or untargeted.
 These approaches can further be segmented as metabolic profiling, using an untargeted approach or metabolite identification and quantitation using a targeted approach.
 A diverse terminology for the definition of metabolic approaches has been used by various metabolomics research areas.

-TRACK 11: Approaches in Cancer Metabolomics
+TRACK 11: Microbes in Human Metabolome

 TRACK 12: Metabolomics in various Diseases